 Success in acquiring your team for fantasy purposes involves planning.
 Simply going into a draft and taking the best player available is not likely to result in a competitive team.
 The primary reason is that by focusing on players, you are not focusing on positions.
 The end result is a team that is strong at some categories and positions, but decidedly weak in others.
 What follows is a brief summary of some of the more popular drafting strategies, with pros/cons and recommendations.

-Thanks to Mike Lombardo for providing FP911 with this article from last season
+Thanks to former Tout Wars Winner, Mike Lombardo, for providing FP911 with this article.

 Before you can formulate a detailed plan, you need to decide how to treat pitching.
 Many teams, some successful, treat pitching as a bastard child, or necessary evil and they focus their attention on hitting.
 But teams such as these are ultimately forced to make some pitching decisions.
 In shallow leagues (those capable of having a full-time player in all positions), there is enough pitching to go around so that theoretically all teams can have several closers as well as a vast pool of starters from which to choose; in deep leagues, this in not the case.
 Whatever your strategy, it must recognize this essential difference.
 If your plan is to wait on pitching early, it is more advisable to do so in shallow leagues.